SaaFomenko/figure/README.md

 # figure

-Example class with inheritance and polymorphism in many files project.
+Example project with cmake.

-Conditon you see this [link](https://github.com/netology-code/cppm-homeworks/tree/main/06/03)
+Conditon you see this [link](https://github.com/netology-code/cppm-homeworks/tree/main/10/02)